Willie-Huang/Animal-sound-recognition/Project.md

 ### 3.1 Dataset and Task

-The dataset “Animals_Sounds” contains short audio clips (16 kHz, mono) of animal calls from multiple species (e.g., Bear, Cat, Cow, Dog).
-Each subfolder represents a class.
-About 45 samples per class form the Training set, while a separate Test set ensures unbiased evaluation.
-Additionally, 40 wind noise recordings provide environmental interference for augmentation.
-The data is highly imbalanced, reflecting real-world field conditions.
+The “Animals_Sounds” dataset contains short audio clips (16 kHz, mono) of various animal sounds (e.g., bears, cats, cows, dogs).
+The main dataset is derived from Esc-50 audio, supplemented with additional audio from other animal species.
+Each subfolder represents a category.
+The training set contains approximately 45 samples per category, while the independent test set includes five audio clips to ensure fair evaluation.
+Additionally, 40 wind noise recordings are included to provide environmental interference and enhance the data.
+This dataset is highly imbalanced in quality and is randomly combined with the animal audio from each category, reflecting real-world field environments.

 ### 3.2 Feature Extraction